kosli-dev/cli/docs.kosli.com/content/getting_started/report_artifact.md

 ## Report an artifact

-Here is a complete workflow that takes care of CLI download, **pipeline** creation and docker image build and reports it to the MerKoslikely **pipeline**.
+Here is a complete workflow that takes care of CLI download, **pipeline** creation and docker image build and reports it to the Kosli **pipeline**.

 Remember:
 * `K8S_CLUSTER_NAME`, `K8S_GCP_ZONE` and `NAMESPACE` should be the same you used in **Report Environment** step